lordmulder/DynamicAudioNormalizer/README.md

 ### Linux

 For the *Linux* platform, the release packages do ***not*** contain any third-party libraries.
-That's because, on Linux, it is highly recommended to install those libraries via the *package manager* of your Linux distribution.
-The details depend on the particular Linux distribution and the particular package manager, but we give an example for [*Ubuntu*](https://www.ubuntu.com/) and its **APT** here:
+That's because, on Linux, it is highly recommended to install those libraries via the *package manager*.
+Usually, most of the required third-party libraries will already be installed on your Linux-based system, but some may need to be installed explicitly.
+The details depend on the particular Linux distribution and on the particular package manager.
+We give an example for [*Ubuntu*](https://www.ubuntu.com/) and **APT** here:
 ```
-sudo apt install libstdc++6 libsndfile libmpg123 libqtgui4
+sudo apt install libstdc++6 libsndfile1 libmpg123-0 libqtgui4
 ```

 **Note:** There are some additional *indirect* dependencies that will be resolved automatically by the package manager.